tyriaa/ChatbotWithNLP/README.md

 ABOUT FILES :

+- All the files are in the folder "web"

 - You can find the front in the folder "Templates".
 It is coded in HTML with a CSS file in the folder "static".

 - The NLP model is called "chatbot_model.h5" and is coded in Python3.10 with Keras and nltk.